CSharp-Pills-15mg/Life-after-await/doc/article/README.md

 ...
 ```

-By doing this, we instruct the runtime to not bother catching and restoring the context that results in a faster execution of the code.
+By doing this, we instruct the runtime to not bother catching and restoring the context and that results in a faster execution of the code.

 ## Synchronization Context in different application models